Wilfred DeFour

 SSG Wilfred DeFour (April 12, 1918 – December 8, 2018) was a Panamanian-American soldier and centenarian.
 Born in Colón, Panama, in 1918, DeFour emigrated with his family to the United States when Wilfred was still a child.
 The family settled in the Harlem section of New York City.

 During World War II, DeFour served in the United States Army as an aircraft technician with the distinguished Tuskegee Airmen, the first all African-American air corps.
 DeFour died in December 2018 at the age of 100.
-He was last surviving member of the Tuskegee Airmen.

 Military service

 World War II

 The Tuskegee Airmen's aircraft had distinctive markings that led to the name, "Red Tails".(The red markings that distinguished the Tuskegee Airmen included red bands on the noses of P-51s, as well as a red rudder; their P-51B and D Mustangs flew with similar color schemes, with red propeller spinners, yellow wing bands, and all-red tail surfaces.

 DeFour joined the Air Corps in 1942, and after completing basic training, he was assigned to the 366th Air Service Squadron and stationed in Italy in 1943.
 In November 2018, DeFour appeared in a ceremony renaming a Harlem post office in honor of the Tuskegee Airmen.